winstonbecker/scColonHuBMAP/README.md

 CCA vs dictionary based method.
 And if dictionary do you map to the same sample as the references using the entire multiome set as a bridge.
 Probably best to do by compartment based on what we saw for encode, which may be easier anyway.

 ## Regulatory TF analysis
+We next aimed to identify regulatory TFs for each cell type in each region of the intestine, which is done in the script scATAC_5a_RegulatorsAllRegions.R.

+For the epithelial comparment, we first identified TF regulators individually for each major region of the intestine (duodenum, jejunum, ileum, and colon) as outlined in the [ArchR manual](https://www.archrproject.com/bookdown/identification-of-positive-tf-regulators.html).
+In this case, we correlated the Gene Expression Matix with the Vierstra Motif Matrix.
+TF regulators were selected as those with a correlation between these two matricies of 0.5 and a adjusted pvalue of the correlation of less than 0.01 and a motif delta above the 75th percentile.
+We then included TFs that were regulators in any of the four regions as the final list of TF regulators.
+We then plot the row z-scores of the Gene expression matrix for the corresponding TFs and the row z-scores of the chrom var deviation z-score for each TF.

+For the immune and stromal compartments, we identified TF regulators once for all sections rather than individually for each section.

 ## Trajectory analysis